Formulas for

 between" the sides of the specified angles.)

-There are basically five circle formulas that
+There are basically five circle formulas thatyou need to

 remember: